Edited by Ma JY

 CONCLUSION: Loss or reduced expression of PTEN protein occures commonly in tumorigenesis and progression of gastric carcinoma.
 It is suggested that PTEN can be an objective marker for pathologically biological behaviors of gastric carcinoma.

-Yang L, Kuang LG, Zheng HC, Li JY, Wu DY, Zhang SM, Xin Y. PTEN encoding product: a marker for tumorigenesis and progression of gastric carcinoma.
+Citation: Yang L, Kuang LG, Zheng HC, Li JY, Wu DY, Zhang SM, Xin Y, Chen Y, Yang S. PTEN encoding product: A marker for tumorigenesis and progression of gastric carcinoma.
 World J Gastroenterol 2003; 9(1): 35-39

 One hundred and eighty-four cases of surgically removed specimens of gastric carcinoma were collected from Cancer Institute, China Medical University.
 This study included 102 cases of adjacent normal mucosa, 63 cases of adjacent IM and 6 cases of adjacent dysplasia.
 According to clinical staging, 37 cases were early, and 147 cases advanced.
 According to metastasis, 124 cases were accompanied with lymph node metastasis, 6 with liver metastasis (4 of them with lymph node metastasis) and 2 with ovary metastasis.
 All gastric specimens were classified according to the Lauren’s and WHO’s histological classification criteria.

-All specimens were fixed in 4% formaldehyde solution, embedded in paraffin and incised into 5 mm sections.
+All specimens were fixed in 4% formaldehyde solution, embedded in paraffin and incised into 5 μm sections.
 The rabbit anti-human polyclonal antibody against PTEN (ready to use) and mouse anti-human monoclonal antibody against VEGF (ready to use) were purchased from Maixim Biotech.
 SABC complex kit was from Boster Biotech.
 For negative control, sections were incubated with PBS (0.01 mol/L, pH7.4) instead of the primary antibodies.